medusajs/medusa/.changeset/shiny-badgers-brake.md

 ---

-Update Payment Provider documentation to use new AbstractPaymentProvider interface
+Update Payment Provider documentation to use new AbstractPaymentService interface